 This summer, departmental support for student research will be available from the following sources – Keck funds, Eaton funds, Rose Hills Foundation funds, and Bechtel funds.
 Details on each of these sources of funding are given below.
-Note as well that summer research fellowships funded by our 5C Howard Hughes Medical Institute (HHMI) award and by the 5C Neuroscience Program will also be available.
-Information on applying for these fellowships is given further below.
+In addition,

 If you are interested in doing summer research, please start talking to Keck Science faculty now.
 Please note that preference will be given to students working with Keck Science faculty.
 Once a faculty member has agreed to serve as your project mentor, you must submit a formal application.
 Application instructions are provided on the attached Application Cover Sheet.

-Please submit your application cover sheet and supporting documents to Velda Ross in the Keck Science Office, Keck 110, by Monday, February 10, 2014.
-The Keck Science Budget Committee will evaluate these applications and notify all applicants of their decision by mid-March.
+Please submit your application cover sheet and supporting documents to Velda Ross in the Keck Science Office, Keck 110, by Monday, February 9, 2015.
+The Keck Science Budget Committee will evaluate these applications and notify all applicants of their decision by early March.

 W.M.
 Keck Fund